Igalia/cog/CONTRIBUTING.md

 -----------------

 ### Building/running
-This project requires libwpewebkit-1.0-dev (),
+This project requires libwpewebkit-1.0-dev, libwpe-1.0-dev (https://github.com/WebPlatformForEmbedded/libwpe/),
-libwpe-1.0-dev (https://github.com/WebPlatformForEmbedded/libwpe/),
 libwpebackend-fdo-1.0-dev (https://github.com/Igalia/WPEBackend-fdo)
 and GTK4 for the build/run process.

-After cloning the dependency, checkout the branch with the specified version.
+After cloning each dependency, checkout the branch with the specified version.
 If this branch doesn't have a build directory, create one.
 Move into this directory and run "meson .." then "ninja" to build this dependency.